amackeith/tomography_segmentation_and_fitting/readme.txt

 conda activate seg_fit

-In order to get the cpp
+In order to get the cpp on Linux or mac: cd watershedtools_cpp bash ./build.sh

+the cpp should work on windows as well, but you will need to figure out how to build it yourself.